Olyray/backend-dJetLawyer-ChatBot/downloadBlogPosts/README.md

 ## For files that are not from the website
 For files that aren't gotten from the website, add the file manually to the target directory.
-Then add the file and its mapping to the `downloaded_pdfs.json` file.
+Then add the file and its mapping to the `downloaded_pdfs.json` file